ThomasDang93/programming-blog/README.md

 # programming-blog

-**programming-blog** is my personal Django project that serves as a template for a blog website made with programmers in mind.
+**programming-blog** is my personal Django project that serves as a template for a blog website that programmers would make.
 Here are the major features:
 * Markdown editor
 * Disqus comment integration